lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 <p align="center">
 <img width="602" alt="Captura de pantalla 2024-10-23 a las 20 49 26" src="https://github.com/user-attachments/assets/fe8335ed-403a-4e2b-8443-20f2970abc67">
 </p>
-In conclusion, the data indicates that casual users spend significantly more time on rides, averaging 22 seconds, compared to members, who average only 12 seconds.
+In conclusion, the data indicates that casual users spend significantly more time on rides, averaging 22 minutes, compared to members, who average  12 minutes.
 This difference suggests that casual users may be engaging in longer or more leisurely rides, while members likely prioritize efficiency and quicker trips.

 c) After noting that casual users spend more time on their rides, while members tend to take shorter trips, we will now examine the distances traveled by both groups.
 ```SQL